Deciding Which Transport Case or Packaging

 If the expensive or delicate parts or products you are producing or supplying mainly require protection during your own manufacturing processes – then protective cases are often not practical.

-In this case, products such as moulded plastic or Correx® totes are much more suitable to aid with movement around your facility or factory, with the inclusion of foam dividers or dunnage offering the required protection.
+In this case, products such as moulded plastic or Correx® totes are much more suitable to aid with movement around your facility or factory, with the inclusion of foam dividers or foam dunnage offering the required protection.

 12: High Volume / Single Trip